 N.B.
 We have two more TASTE OF LITERATURE events booked for the spring as well as another Adult workshop.

-We hope to expand our children’s programming by hosting our Children’s Summer Camp in the county as well.
-At this time, all of this is organized by volunteers with an in-kind donation of funds and assistance well over $100,000.00 in approximately four years.
+At this time, all this is organized by volunteers with an in-kind donation of funds and assistance well over $100,000 all within approximately five years.

 We have reached out to the Greater Detroit and Michigan area for partnerships and we are constantly searching for outreach opportunities across the globe.

-In conclusion, what the Windsor International Writers has done in four years time is effectively develop a successful and respected literary market for the city and we are constantly looking at ways to expand.
-We are dedicated to our mandate and this literary industry and we hope to make it one of the hubs of the country for the literary arts.
+In conclusion, what the Windsor International Writers has done in five years time is effectively develop a successful and respected literary hub for the city and we are constantly looking at ways to expand.
+We are dedicated to our mandate and this literary industry and we hope to make it one of the leading hubs of the country for the literary arts.

 Pam Goldstein/Chairman of WIWC, 2014, 2016, 2017, 2018